Writing isn’t just about putting pen to paper and scribbling words. Different occasions demand different types of writing.

 Using an informal type of writing for situations that demand a formal type of writing wouldn’t be acceptable.
 That is why it is important to learn about the different writing types or styles and when they are applied.

 Some examples of the types of writing available are science writing, formal writing, informal writing, etc. But here, we will be focusing on science and formal writing, and try to differentiate between the two.

 Science writing is simply writing on science-related topics.
 The scientific topics involved are what defines science writing.
 This writing deals basically with information that has been collected using scientific methods and techniques.

 The form in which science writing take will depend on the purpose of the author and the individuals for whom document or paper is designed for.
-The various formats in which science writing comes include Thesis, a report, a research paper, a magazine article, a blog, fact sheet, or video script.
+The various formats in which science writing comes include Thesis, a report, a research paper, a journal article, a blog, fact sheet, or video script.

 The purpose of a scientist publishing a research paper is so that his colleagues can see it.
 A journalist writing for a popular science magazine, on the other hand, will write for people who have interests in science.
 Also, a technician who writes a report may do so for his fellow technicians who desire to be conversant with a new methodology.

 Level of education, knowledge, and target audience will determine the type of terminology used by science writers.
 Scientific terms will be considered as jargon or nonsense when used for the wrong audience.
 As a science writer, you’ll need to identify who your target audience is when crafting a scientific document.

 All science writings are peer-reviewed and published.
 If the writing is not peer-reviewed by subjecting to several tests to determine its novelty and authenticity, then it is not scientific writing.
 No matter your background or qualification, you can be a science writer.